Car platform: Early examples

-Originally, a "platform" was a literally shared chassis from a previously-engineered vehicle, as in the case for the Citroën 2CV platform chassis used by the Citroën Ami and Citroën Dyane, as well as the Volkswagen Beetle frame under the Volkswagen Karmann Ghia.
-These two manufacturers made different category of vehicles under using the same chassis design at different years though the primary vehicle was still in production.
+Originally, a car platform referred only narrowly to a platform chassis, a frame built of heavy sheet metal as a flat literal “platform,” used on the Volkswagen Beetle, the Renault 4, and the Citroën 2CV.
+The manufacturers found that this semi-monocoque design was easily adapted to other models, such as, respectively, the VW Karmann Ghia, the Renault 6 and Renault Rodeo, and the Citroën Ami and Citroën Dyane, saving their makers money on new chassis development.
+Even vehicles of other classes could use the shared chassis while the primary vehicle was still in production.

 In the United States, platform sharing has been a common practice since the 1960s.
 This was when GM used the same platform in the development of the Pontiac LeMans, the Buick Skylark, the Chevrolet Chevelle, and the Oldsmobile Cutlass.

 In the 1980s, Chrysler's K-cars all wore a badge with the letter "K" to indicate their shared platform.
 In later stages, the "K" platform was extended in wheelbase, as well as use for several of the Corporation's different models.
 In the same decade, Fiat and Saab jointly developed cars using the Type Four platform to compete with the German-dominated European executive car segment.

 General Motors used similar strategies with its "J" platform that debuted in mid-1981 in four of GM's divisions.
 Subsequently, GM introduced its "A" bodies for the same four divisions using the same tread width/wheelbase of the "X" body platform, but with larger bodywork to make the cars seem larger, and with larger trunk compartments.
 They were popular through the 1980s, primarily.
 Even Cadillac started offering a "J" body model called the Cimarron, a much gussied-up version of the other four brands' platform siblings.

 A similar strategy applied to what is known as the N-J-L platform, arguably the most prolific of GM's efforts on one platform.
 Once more, GM's four lower-level divisions all offered various models on this platform throughout the 1980s and into the 1990s.

 The 1988 Fiat Tipo was one of the first European cars utilizing a modular platform, also used for the Fiat Tempra.